Prachir-AI/.github/profile/README.md

-> # PrachirAI is Non-Proft for Responsible AI and Digital Safety
+> # PrachirAI is Non-Profit for Responsible AI and Digital Safety

 ### Tools For Modern Appsecops.